shamithgowda7/S62_Moviefy/readme.md

 # Project Title - Moviefy

 ## Project Overview
-This is a project where i create a website where people can leave a review on a movie, and people can find new movies of the same gaunera
+This is my ASAP project, this is  where i create a website where people can leave a review on a movie, and people can find new movies of the same gaunera

 ### Key Features :